Poodle Hair and Grooming

 Beautiful, Hypoallergenic, and High Maintenance

-I use and recommend Les Poochs and Chris Christensen grooming products.
+I use and recommend and grooming products.
 My puppies go to their new homes freshly bathed and groomed.
 It is important to start visiting the groomer within two weeks after bringing Puppy home.
 Puppy groomings every two weeks in the beginning help poodles mature without fear of blow dryers or clippers.
 Since poodles need to visit the goomer regularly for their entire life, choosing a responsible groomer is very important.
 Qualities to look for in a groomer are patience and and a genuine love of animals.
 References from veterinarians and other poodle owners are helpful when selecting a new groomer.
 Ask potential groomers to provide pictures of poodles they have groomed.
 Clippers are a necessity for efficiancy in a grooming shop, but find a groomer that also uses scissors.
 Scissor work helps to make a poodle coat look finished and beautiful!

 Grooming is a financial commitment that needs to be considered as highly as quality food and veterinary care.
 Grooming expenses vary greatly in different geographic locations.
 Some poodle cuts are also more expensive than others.
 Some groomers charge less to groom Medium Poodles than larger Standard Poodles.
 Families that have never owned a poodle or dog breed that requires regular grooming should contact local groomers during the research phase prior to getting a poodle puppy.